grilling guides icon.Grilling Guides

 Small pile of charcoal briquettes on a stainless steel grill gr.

-This is your grilling workhorse, a little slow to get going, sometimes a bit tricky to light, but burns slow, steady and evenly once lit.
+Briquettes are your grilling workhorse, a little slow to get going, sometimes a bit tricky to light, but burn slow, steady and evenly once lit.
+However, they don’t provide the deep smoky flavor as effectively as lump charcoal.

 I’m splitting hairs here, of course.
 Both lump and briquettes will give you a great fire to cook with.
 I just think it’s worth understanding the differences so that, like all ingredients, you know what’s going into your food.